PRIVACY STATEMENT OF THINKBUSINESS.IE

-We understand that as a customer or visitor using the ThinkBusiness.ie Website, the privacy and the security of your information is very important to you.
+We are committed to ensuring the privacy of your information and we understand that as a customer or visitor using the ThinkBusiness.ie website, the privacy and the security of your information is very important to you.
 The purpose of our Privacy Statement is to outline Bank of Ireland Group’s practices in this area.

-PLEASE NOTE that this Privacy Statement is subject to the Terms and Conditions of Use of the ThinkBusiness.ie Website.
+PLEASE NOTE that this Privacy Statement is subject to the Terms and Conditions of Use of the ThinkBusiness.ie website.
 You can read the copy of the Terms and Conditions of Use by clicking here.
 We recommend that you read the Terms and Conditions of Use.
 If there is a conflict between the Terms and Conditions of Use and this Privacy Statement, the Terms and Conditions of Use shall prevail.
 Except as otherwise provided, terms used herein and defined in the Terms and Conditions of Use shall have the same meaning that is given to them in the Terms and Conditions of Use.

-- the number of people who visit the Website;
+- the number of people who visit the website;

 - the date and time of visits;

 - the amount of time spent on the website;

 - the most popular sections of the website